-Lack of sufficient tests to diagnose "definitive AMI" (page 20 of protocol) Absence of "non-atherosclerotic" or "non-coronary atherosclerotic" as a potential cause of death a) History of precordial pain within 72 hours before the death b) History of chronic ischemic cardiopathy such as defined or possible MI, coronary insufficiency or chest angina, in the absence of valvular disease or other non-ischemic cardiomyopathy
+- 1. Lack of sufficient tests to diagnose "definitive AMI" (page 20 of protocol) - 2.
+Absence of "non-atherosclerotic" or "non-coronary atherosclerotic" as a potential cause of death - 3.
+Presence of one or both of the following results: - a) History of precordial pain within 72 hours before the death - b) History of chronic ischemic cardiopathy such as defined or possible MI, coronary insufficiency or chest angina, in the absence of valvular disease or other non-ischemic cardiomyopathy